Concise

 (d).
 To record all design meetings for your personal project records.

 9.4.
-The Client shall promptly sign off the Client Approval RIBA Work Stage 2 Sign-Off Form presented by the Architect/Consultant indicating approval of the work performed.
+The Client shall promptly sign off the Client Approval RIBA Work Stage 2 Sign-Off Form presented by the Architecture North Ltd indicating approval of the work performed.

 9.5.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

 9.7.
 Upon the client's approval of RIBA Work Stage 2, all allocated revision requests within the client-approved quotation will be considered closed.

 9.8.
-The Architect/Consultant shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 3 Sign-Off Form within 5 business days.
+The Architecture North Ltd shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 3 Sign-Off Form within 5 business days.

 9.9.
 The client understands an invoice will be raised for the additional approved scope of works.